TV Land pulls 'Dukes of Hazzard' amid Confederate flag debate

 The man arrested in the shooting, Dylann Roof, is a 21-year-old white man who had posed with a Confederate battle flag in photos posted on a website that displayed a racist manifesto attributed to him.

-Fans of the programme took to social media to express frustration with TV Land's decision.
+Fans of the program took to social media to express frustration with TV Land's decision.
 A Change.org petition to bring the show back had more than 1,800 supporters as of Wednesday morning.

 (Reporting by Katherine Davis-Young; Editing by Piya Sinha-Roy and Grant McCool)